The majority of experienced cannabis users develop marijuana tolerance at some point.

 It’s simple.
 More weed leads to developing tolerance faster.
-So if you’ve already reached a point where you need more and more to get high, you might want to go down the opposite route and start smoking less.
-I talked about microdosing earlier in this article, but if that doesn’t do the trick for you, cut the amount of weed you smoke in half.
+So, if you’ve already reached a point where you need more and more to get high, you might want to go down the opposite route and start smoking less.
+I talked about microdosing earlier in this article, but if that doesn’t do the trick for you, cut the amount of weed you smoke by half.

 Also, try cutting down the number of daily smoke sessions.

 Use Smaller Rolling Papers

 Smaller papers, smaller joints, less weed.
 This is a good starting point and the easiest way to cut the amount of weed you are smoking without having to quit completely.

 King size joints build up your tolerance quickly, so switch to smaller ones.

 Change Your Method of Consumption

 Smoking gets cannabinoids into your body in just a few minutes, but the effects don’t last as long as with edibles.

 Since the digestion process takes much more time, it will take about 45 minutes to feel the effects of weed.
 But once THC starts to kick in, the high is much stronger — and lasts for hours.

 Try a Different Strain